 Design Features that Increase Slip Resistance

-The joint may be designed with specific features that increase its slip resistance such as those shown in Figure 9-9Figure 8.2.5.
+The joint can be designed with specific features that increase its slip resistance such as those shown in Figure 9-9.
 However, the calculation of the shear capacity of such joints is beyond the scope of this document.